dan1kali/BasuLabData/README.md

 **extractChronuxFeatures4.m - most recent**
 - updates for new data + parcellations + preprocessing
-- will update for file format to move away from structure + paralellizing
+- Updated file format to save in folders

-- must run preprocessing step first to generate features file, then conflict modulation step

 old: